replyPaul/Smart-ChatBot-Paul/README.md

-Happy Chatting with this assistance for all of your Question and Answers.
+Happy Chatting with this assistance for all of your Questions and Answers.